AbdiazizM3/eventlock-backend/README.md

-To set up the environment variables create .env. files for .env.development and .env.test Inside each file write PGDATABASE and assign it to the appropriate database name Run npm install
+To set up the environment variables create .env. files for .env.development and .env.test Inside each file write PGDATABASE and assign it to the appropriate database name Also within the .env. files add EMAIL_USER and EMAIL_PASS and fill them with the appropriate data as stated in the env.example file
+Run npm install

 Hosted version of the API: https://lokit.onrender.com/